searchspring/snap/packages/snap-preact-components/src/components/Atoms/Dropdown/readme.md

 ```

 ### Button
-Dropdown will render a button to toggle to visibility of the content.
+The dropdown will render a button to toggle the visibility of the content.
 The `button` prop allows for a string or a JSX Element

 ``` jsx
 <Dropdown button={'click me!'}>Hello World!</Dropdown>
 ```

 ### Open
 If the `open` prop is provided, it is expected that you will be managing the state of the dropdown.
-Otherwise if not present, the component will use it's own state to toggle the visibility of the dropdown content.
+Otherwise if not present, the component will use its own state to toggle the visibility of the dropdown content.

 ``` jsx
 <Dropdown open={true}>Hello World!</Dropdown>
 ```

 ### startOpen
-Sets the dropdowns initial internal state.
-Cannot be used with `open` prop.
+The `startOpen` prop sets the dropdown initial internal state.
+Cannot be used with the `open` prop.

 ``` jsx
 <Dropdown startOpen={true}>Hello World!</Dropdown>
 ```

 ### Disabled
-The `disabled` prop will disabled the button from toggling the visibility of the dropdown content, as well as preventing the `onClick` callback from being invoked.
+The `disabled` prop will disable the button from toggling the visibility of the dropdown content, as well as preventing the `onClick` callback from being invoked.

 ``` jsx
 <Dropdown disabled={true}>Hello World!</Dropdown>